Khosrow II: Rock reliefs

 Rock relief on the left side panel, depicting a boar hunt.

 Drawing of an unfinished rock relief on the right side panel, depicting a deer hunt.

 This folio from Walters manuscript W.659 depicts Mount Bistun and the carvings of Khusraw, Shirin, and Farhad.

 Coinage

 Gold dinar of Khosrow II, minted in 625/6.

-Khosrow, during his second reign, added the ideogram GDH, meaning xwarrah ("royal splendor") on his coins.
+Khosrow, during his second reign, added the Aramaic ideogram gdh, read as farr 'royal splendor' on his coins.
 He combined this together with the word abzōt ("he has increased"), making the full inscription thus read as: "Khosrow, he has increased the royal splendor" (Khūsrōkhwarrah abzōt).
 The title of King of Kings–missing since the reign of Peroz I–was also restored on his coins.
 According to Shayegan, Khosrow's adoption of the title was "undoubtedly a consequence of his Byzantine policy," and was signifying a resurrection of the ancient Achaemenid Empire.
 His two successors, Kavad II and Ardashir III, refrained from using the title, seemingly in order distance themselves from him.